algon85/n-able-msp-diataxis/explanations/n-central-vs-n-sight.md

 ### Target Audience
 - **N-sight** is designed for MSPs that prioritize ease of use and rapid deployment.
-- **N-central** targets MSPs with larger environments and higher customization requirements.
+- **N-central** targets MSPs with larger environments and higher customizability requirements.

 ### Deployment and Management
 N-sight is cloud‑only and centrally managed, while N-central can be cloud‑hosted or on‑premises, offering deeper control over infrastructure and policies.